safiulalam99/safiulalam99/README.md

-- ⚙️ I like working with the Backend or DevOps tech.
+- ⚙️ I like working with the Backend and DevOps tech.
 - 👨🏽‍💻 Looking for projects to collaborate on.
 Know any?
 Hit me up! 💬
 - 🌱 I’m currently learning Salesforce alongside AWS;
 - 💬 Ask me about anything, I am happy to help;